 - Boosting both the quality of work and productivity.

-What are the 7 qualities that make a good team player?
+What are the 7 qualities that makes good team player?

 If you are looking for qualities of a good team player to address your existing problems on your team right now, you may find this chapter useful.

 The first skill that should be mentioned is Collaboration.
 An ideal team player is willing to cooperate with others to achieve common objectives if needed, such as elaborating new ideas on product development or completing a duty given by employers.
-The main characteristics of a collaborative person are open-mindedness, intention to a win-win outcome, thoughtful communication and a willingness to share information and value.
+The main characteristics of good team player are open-mindedness, intention to a win-win outcome, thoughtful communication and a willingness to share information and value.

 Conflict sometimes happens among members when there is a bias of unequal workload, compensation, rewards and more which affect personal benefits.
 A Flexible personality is needed to adapt to a competitive environment like the workplace.
 The extent to which a person can deal with adjustment in different situations quickly and calmly and think about problems and tasks is the typical description of a person who acts flexibly in a working environment.
 He or she is likely to volunteer to complete a co-worker’s duty while they’re on leave or actively support other teammates if they notice that they are in difficulty.